 Some tips to enhance the quality and quantity of sleep at night:

 - No naps in the afternoon – and don't nap for more than 20 minutes

 - No coffee or caffeinated drinks in the evening

 - Exercise, but not 2-3 hours before bedtime

 - Ensure that your bedroom windows can be dimmed

 - Make sure the room temperature of your bedroom is approximately 65 degrees Fahrenheit (18.3 degrees Celsius)

 When talking about sleeping more, we can't ignore the countless recommendations of sleep fitness solutions like Oura and Eight Sleep we have encountered.
 This tech not only helps you to sleep more but also better.
 Have you already tried them?

 Hope this blog offered some new point of views for being productive.
-If you want to dive deeper into the productivity tips we uncovered, you can check out the complete list of tweets here.
+If you want to dive deeper into the best productivity tips we uncovered, you can check out the complete list of tweets here.

 Share the article